Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Gray Cardboard

-Gray cardboard, like gray paperboard, is made using recycled paper and cardboard.
-It is smooth with good stiffness and slightly thicker than gray paperboard.
+Gray cardboard, similar to gray paperboard, is produced from recycled paper and cardboard.
+It features a smooth surface with excellent rigidity and is slightly thicker than gray paperboard.
+The increased thickness of gray cardboard makes it a suitable substitute for laminated cardboard.

 Slotted Container (RSC)